Wisconsin Idea: In politics

-The Wisconsin Idea, in United States History, also refers to a series of political reforms of the late 19th century and early 20th century whose strongest advocate was Robert M. La Follette, Sr., Wisconsin's governor (1901–1906) and senator (1906–1925).
+The Wisconsin Idea, in American history, also refers to a series of political reforms of the late 19th century and early 20th century whose strongest advocate was Robert M. La Follette, Sr., Wisconsin's governor (1901–1906) and senator (1906–1925).
 The Wisconsin Idea was created by the state's progressives to do away with monopolies, trusts, high cost of living, and predatory wealth, which they saw as the problem that must be solved or else "no advancement of human welfare or progress can take place".
 Reforms in labor rights were one of the major aspects of the Wisconsin Idea.
 The progressive worker's compensation program was first introduced by German immigrants, who were abundant in Wisconsin.
 The system was adopted from the existing system in Germany, which was based on the idea that the employer was obligated to take care of his employees and keep paying them as they grew old.
 Many of the reforms were based on traditions and customs brought to the state by German immigrants.
 The emphasis on higher learning and well-funded universities stressed by the Wisconsin Idea was derived from the education system of Germany.
 Progressives also proposed the first state income taxes, as well as submitting the idea of a progressive tax.
 They also passed legislation prohibiting pollution and police brutality.

 The Wisconsin Idea would go on to set an example for other states in the United States.
 The progressive politicians of the time sought to emulate and ultimately transcend the states of the east coast in regards to labor laws.
 Wisconsin progressives wished to make Wisconsin into a benchmark for other Midwestern states to strive towards.
 Although many of the reforms went through in 1911, conservative opponents of the progressive party took control of Wisconsin in 1914, thus minimizing the magnitude and effects of the reforms.
 The Wisconsin Idea would continue to be a revolutionary precedent for other universities, and its educational aspects are still relevant today.
 Robert La Follette, Sr. was the man who implemented much of this legislation, and he was among the earliest supporters of direct election of senators, which is now a national practice.
 These progressive politicians also helped pass the Sixteenth and Seventeenth Amendments to the American Constitution.

 These proposed reforms, all of which were eventually adopted, included: